django/django/README.rst

 * See ``docs/README`` for instructions on building an HTML version of the docs.

 Docs are updated rigorously.
-If you find any problems in the docs, or think they should be clarified in any way, please take 30 seconds to fill out a ticket here: https://code.djangoproject.com/newticket
+If you find any problems in the docs, or think that they should be clarified in any way, please take 30 seconds to fill out a ticket here: https://code.djangoproject.com/newticket